heygrady/react-redux-notes/redux-sagas-todos.md

 What's important is that **your saga is just a function... a *generator* function.**

 Here's an example of using the `takeEvery()` function from redux-saga to create a watcher for our saga.
-This ensures that our saga is only run for specific actions.
-It also ensures that your saga will run every time the action occurs.
+You use takeEvery to create a watcher for your saga.
+This ensures that our saga is run when a specific action is dispatched.
+It also ensures that your saga will keep running to capture future actions.
 You should read up on [how `takeEvery()` works](http://yelouafi.github.io/redux-saga/docs/api/index.html#takeeverypattern-saga-args).

 ```js
 function * mySaga (action) {